 Functional training is a term that describes any exercise that helps you to perform life’s everyday activities with ease.
-The exercises target multiple muscle groups at a time, if not the entire body, leading to a strong core and optimal balance.
+It involves exercises that mimic everyday movements, but for young athletes, these movements can also enhance sports performance.
+The exercises target multiple muscle groups at a time, if not the entire body, leading to a strong core and optimal balance – great for life and sports!

 Examples of Functional Exercises

 Now that you have a basic overview of what functional training is let’s talk about some exercises that fall into this category.
-Many of these exercises can be done at home, but going to a fitness center and getting a personal training session to make sure you have the right form when you begin is a great idea.
+Many of these exercises can be done at a home gym, but going to a sport performance training center near you and getting a personal training session to make sure you have the right form when you begin is a great idea.

 - Glute bridges